SUwonglab/PECA/README.md

 Introduction:
 PECA is a software for inferring context specific gene regulatory network from paired gene expression and chromatin accessibility data.
+Please cite: Duren, Zhana, et al. "Modeling gene regulation from paired expression and chromatin accessibility data."
+Proceedings of the National Academy of Sciences 114.25 (2017): E4914-E4923.

 Install: